ocornut/imgui/examples/README.txt

    at 60 FPS will feel slow.
 It might be beneficial to the user experience to switch to a software rendered cursor only when an interactive drag is in progress.
    Note that some setup or GPU drivers are likely to be causing extra lag depending on their settings.
-   If you are not sure who to blame if you feeling that dragging something is laggy, try to build an application drawing a shape directly under the mouse cursor.
+   If you feel that dragging windows feels laggy and you are not sure who to blame: try to build an application drawing a shape directly under the mouse cursor.

 ---------------------------------------